dev-SR/machine-learning/00numpy/README.md

     <class 'numpy.ndarray'>
     <class 'list'>

 ### 2) Functions for Generating General Arrays

-NumPy has over 40 built-in functions for creating arrays as laid out in the Array creation routines.
-These functions can be split into roughly three categories, based on the dimension of the array they create:

-1. 1D arrays
-2. 2D arrays
-3. ndarrays

 #### `arrange(start, end [exclusive], step)`

 `numpy.arange` creates arrays with regularly incrementing values. `arange` is an array-valued version of the built-in Python range function

 ```python
 print(np.arange(10))  # 0.... n-1